There are some beautiful Irish words and meanings out there—some with a lyrical lilt, others with a wild streak—but all uniquely Irish. .

 The word ‘Pox’ is used to descibe something or someone that you don’t like.

 For example, ‘That movie was poxy.
-And to make it worse Colin Farrel and that pox from Carlow were starring in it’
+And to make it worse Colin Farrel and that pox from Carlow were starring in it’.

-An interesting fact: You’ll see ‘Bono is a pox’ spray painted in many places in Dublin
+Did you know: You’ll see ‘Bono is a pox’ spray painted in many places in Dublin

 54. Gombeen